ScalABM/auctions/README.md

 * Wellman and Walsh (2001) [_A Parametrization of the Auction Design Space_](https://pdfs.semanticscholar.org/88eb/648f4c74c9e8ee50fd818a266b6f1b3b2ca3.pdf)
 * Nisan et al (2007) [_Algorithmic Game Theory_](http://www.cs.cmu.edu/~sandholm/cs15-892F13/algorithmic-game-theory.pdf)

 ...and our focus at present is on developing a minimal API based around the key ingredients discussed in the Wurman et al (1998) paper.
+Longer term goals include generalizing the auctions EDSL so that auctions are thought of as a special type of social choice mechanism that use "money."

 ## Motivating use cases
 Design and simulation of electricity auctions (particularly peer-to-peer auctions); market simulation models for "Economy of Things" applications.